Strappazzon/PD2-Real-Weapon-Names/.github/CONTRIBUTING.md

 #### Characters Limit

-You should limit your lines to 175 characters.
+You should limit your lines in Lua files to 175 characters.
+If you open the repository folder with VS Code, a blue ruler will appear on the editor.
+That will give you a visual indication of the characters limit.

 ## Licensing